Erenen1/PythonForDevOps/README.md

 # Python for DevOps

 Welcome to my repository where I document my learning journey into DevOps with Python.
-Here, I share the projects and scripts I have developed as I improve my skills in automation, monitoring, and DevOps practices.
+Here, I share the projects and scripts I have developed as I improve my skills in DevOps practices.

----

 ## Future Plans